Red Deer Royals: Members

-The Band draws from 90 to 120 of Central Alberta's most ambitious young musicians to come together annually to create this community based marching show band.
+The Band draws from Central Alberta's most ambitious young musicians to come together annually to create this community based marching showband.
 The Royals have members aged as young as 11 all the way up to 21 and they currently represent 20 School Band programs from the Central Alberta region.
-The members travel from many cities of Central Alberta, some as far south as Carstairs, Alberta, as far north as Edmonton, Alberta, as far west as Rocky Mountain House, and as far east as Stettler, Alberta.
-The band is composed of four groups; woodwinds, brass, percussion, and colour guard.
+The Red Deer Royals perform all across Central Alberta throughout their summer season.
+Members are welcome to join under any of the Royals’ five branches; woodwinds, brass, front ensemble, drumline, and colourguard.

 Concert Season

-From September to March, the Red Deer Royals perform as a concert band, performing at many different venues.
+From September to April, the Red Deer Royals perform as a concert band, performing at many different venues.
 They play for Remembrance Day ceremonies, Christmas festivals, and various events around Red Deer.
-During the concert season, the band is conducted by Michael Mann.
-Each year there is a concert master and assistant concert master selected to direct the band for a song.
+During the concert season, the band is conducted by Calista Lonsdale-Pangle.
+Each year there is a concert master and assistant concert master selected to conduct the band for a piece of their choice.

-Parade Season
+Marching Season

 Starting in May the Red Deer Royals perform in parades throughout Central Alberta.
-Some of the locations of their parades are smaller rural communities such as Blackfalds, Sylvan Lake and Rocky Mountain House, but are also involved in the parades in the larger cities including Calgary, Edmonton, and (of course) Red Deer.
-In most of the smaller parades they are the only marching band performing; but larger and more advertised parades, such as the Calgary Stampede Parade, attract bands from across Canada, the continental U.S., and sometimes are honored to welcome performances from other bands and groups from overseas.
-The Red Deer Royals spend a great deal of time rehearsing their parade songs, incorporating actions into some of their songs, to be used in competition.
+The band plays a rotation of popular music arranged for marching band, with the lineup varying year to year.
+Larger scale parades, such as the Calgary Stampede Parade, are adjudicated and the Royals’ parade tunes are judged in competition.
+The Red Deer Royals also perform a unique field show each season alongside other showbands in the area.

+Marching season is conducted by the band’s current drum major(s), while Vanessa Pastor resides as the organization’s visual director and marching instructor.

 Recent Awards

 At the 2008 Calgary Stampede Parade, the Red Deer Royals won the following awards: Best Canadian Band, Best Senior Band, and Best Overall Band, as well as third place for Best Auxiliary.

 At the 2008 and the 2009 Edmonton Capital Ex Parade, the Royals were judged as the best marching band and were also the musical Grand Champions, winning the Sig Hansen Musical Award.

 In 2014 the Red Deer Royals received second place in Italy for their show: Search For Paradise Reef, while an Italian marching band took first.

+In 2019 the Royals were named the Ambassadors of Red Deer by Mayor Tara Veer.